 Research shows that there is a deficiency of more than 600,000 social and affordable homes in Australia, this is projected to be in excess of one million by 2036.
 This crisis is too big for any entity, charity or individual to tackle alone.
 Instead, this is a call for us all to come forward with a promise of support.

 Homes for Homes means homeless no more

-To put this in context, on a $750,000 home that is a tax-deductible donation of $750 to Homes for Homes.
+To put this in context, on a $750,000 home, that is a tax-deductible donation of $750 to Homes for Homes.
 This gift is transferred as part of the settlement process so it’s money you wouldn’t normally see and therefore most likely won’t even miss, making it something that most of us could easily manage.

 The property that you’ve sold will remain registered with Homes for Homes, allowing for future donations whenever it changes hands again.
 That’s unless the new owner decides to withdraw from Homes for Homes which they can at any time.

 Also, it’s not just residential property sales that can help end homelessness.
 The same promise can be made on the sale or lease of offices, retail outlets, warehouses and factories.
 Renters can contribute too by donating 0.1% of their monthly rent.
 All donations made to Homes for Homes are tax-deductible as well.

 Funding affordable dwellings for our most vulnerable

 We are not builders, developers or real estate agents.
 But we work with all these people.
 In fact, we rely on them to help spread the Homes for Homes message.